shivrams/lunchtime/README.md

 # lunchtime
-A slack bot to help your team order lunch online
+A slack bot to create and manage team lunch orders